fenago/python-networking-sysadmins/scripting/lab_guides/Lab_10.md

-`ftplib` is a module in Python that provides[]{#id326648258 .indexterm} all the functionality needed to perform various actions over the FTP protocol. `ftplib` contains the FTP client class, as well as some helper functions.
+`ftplib` is a module in Python that provides all the functionality needed to perform various actions over the FTP protocol. `ftplib` contains the FTP client class, as well as some helper functions.
 Using this module, we can easily connect to an FTP server to retrieve multiple files and process them.
 By